oduwsdl/odusci-etd-template/README.md

 - The style file uses the `biblatex` Package for formatting references.
 See ["Bibliography management with biblatex"](https://www.overleaf.com/learn/latex/Bibliography_management_with_biblatex) for more information.

-- The College of Sciences is allowing 3 different options for bibliography styles:
+- The College of Sciences is allowing 3 different options for bibliography styles (see ["Biblatex bibliography styles"](https://www.overleaf.com/learn/latex/Biblatex_bibliography_styles) for examples of each of these):
     - IEEE - commonly used by Computer Science, Physics, Math
     - APA - commonly used by Psychology
     - Science - commonly used by other sciences

-- See ["Biblatex bibliography styles"](https://www.overleaf.com/learn/latex/Biblatex_bibliography_styles) for examples of each of these.

 - Select the appropriate bibliography style for your field by uncommenting one of the following lines in `main.tex`: